Dream-Home-PEABOT/BEE_DreamHome/mvc.md

 ## Routes
 - The last thing you write is a route which calls on the function of the controller.
+    - Blueprint for API documentation
+    - flask_restful for API exposed endpoints

 ## Current Testing
 - Run server and test through PostMan until we have tests up.